SymfonyCasts/api-platform3/sfcasts/ep1/serialization-groups.md

 is `groups`.
 Set that to one group called `treasure:read`.

 We'll talk about what this does in a minute.
-But you can see the pattern I'm using for the group: the name of the class (it could be `DragonTreasure` if we wanted) then `:read`... because normalization means that we're *reading* this class.
-You can name these groups however you want... this is my standard.
+But you can see the pattern I'm using for the group: the name of the class (it could be `dragon_treasure` if we wanted) then `:read`... because normalization means that we're *reading* this class.
+You can name these groups however you want: this is my standard.

 So... what does that *do*?
 Let's find out!
-Refresh the documentation... and, to make life easier, go to the URL: `/api/dragon_treasures.json.ld`.
+Refresh the documentation... and, to make life easier, go to the URL: `/api/dragon_treasures.jsonld`.
 Whoops!
 It's just `treasures.jsonld` now.
 There we go.
 And... absolutely nothing is returned!
 Ok, we have the hydra fields, but this `hydra:member` contains the array of treasures.
-It *is* returning one treasure... but other than `@id` and `@type`... there are no actual fields being returned!
+It *is* returning one treasure... but other than `@id` and `@type`... there are no actual fields!

 ## How Serialization Groups Work

 Here's the deal.
-As soon as we add a `normalizationContext` with a group, when our object is normalized, the serializer will *only* include the properties that have this group on it.
+As soon as we add a `normalizationContext` with a group, when our object is normalized, the serializer will *only* include properties that have this group on it.
 And since we haven't added *any* groups to our properties, it returns *nothing*.